Arash-Afshar/Arash-Afshar.github.io/content/posts/oblivious-transfer.md

 ======

-One of the simplest OTs (specially if you know Diffie-Hellman key exchange protocol) is proposed by [Chou, Orlandi 2015][CO15].
+One of the simplest OTs (specially if you know Diffie-Hellman key exchange protocol) is proposed by [Chou, Orlandi 2015](https://eprint.iacr.org/2015/267.pdf).
 The overall protocol is shown in the figure below.
 But it is not immediately clear what is happening there and what are `a`, `b`, `g`, `Hash`,`Encrypt`, and `Decrypt`.

-{: .center-image}
 ![simple_ot.png](/assets/simple_ot.png)

 What is `g`?